Considerations for Upgrading Replicated Databases

 New Replication Agent Security Model

 In versions of SQL Server prior to SQL Server 2005, agents ran, by default, under the context of the SQL Server Agent service account.
 SQL Server 2005 introduced fine-grained control over each account under which the replication agents run and make Windows Integrated connections to databases and other resources; a different account can be specified for each agent.
-For more information, see Security Considerations for Replication and Replication Agent Security Model.
+For more information, see Security and Protection (Replication) and Replication Agent Security Model.

 The new security model has the following implications for upgrading and running SQL Server 2000 in a topology: